RMTariant/OCT_MC/README.md

 det_radius: Radius of the detector in cm
 cos_accept: Aperture of the detector/cos of the angle
 Pick_det: Picked detector.
 Ranged from 1 to Ndetectors in
 radius: NOT A RADIUS.
 It is half the B-line width.
+waist: 1/e radius of the beam at focus.
 detx: Position in cm? of the current A-line position
-launchflag: if = 1 Manually set launch direction to straigth down.
+launchflag: if = 1 Manually set launch direction to straigth down with a pencil beam.
 mcflag: 0 = uniform beam.
 Other values are for 1 = gaussian, 2 = isotropic and 3 rectangular beam
 bflag: 1 = The photon is still inside the simulated space.
 0 = it no longer is.
 surfflag: 0 = photon is inside the tissue part of the simulated space.
 1 = photon is inside the air part of the simulated space.